 AMEL is a french boat building company who still make bluewater cruisers like no other company in the history of the yacht market.
-Perhaps for people who get the opportunity to retire early, buying a long-distance bluewater cruising yacht can be the fulfilment of a lifetime’s achievement of hard work.
-The french engineer Henri Amel did things a little differently.
+Perhaps for people who get the opportunity to retire early, buying a long-distance bluewater cruising yacht can be the fulfillment of a lifetime’s achievement of hard work.
+The French engineer Henri Amel did things a little differently.
 Henri didn’t buy a yacht, he started building them when he was 50 years old.
 History says he never had a business before or even run one.

 Enjoy the video that we made, it is an example of AMEL Super Maramu 1993 for sale in Port Ginesta, Barcelona.

 Henri would write his own history and prove that passion and dedication would be a winning formula in his quest for perfection.
 He just didn’t see why a long-distance cruising yacht should be a wet, uncomfortable or strenuous experience.
 The result of these principles, combined with his extensive knowledge at sea resulted in a blueprint for a serious long-distance cruising yacht that the French yard builds to this day.